-The Wesleyan School, located on an 85-acre campus, is a kindergarten through 12th grade Christian college preparatory school with 1,182 students.
-Of the 146 faculty members, 68% have advanced degrees.
-The high school has 498 students, and is a member of the Georgia High School Association, competing in the AA classification.
+The Wesleyan School, located on an 85-acre campus, is a kindergarten through 12th-grade Christian college preparatory school with 1,206 students.
+Of the 145 faculty members, 68% have advanced degrees.
+The high school has 501 students, and is a member of the Georgia High School Association, competing in the AA classification.
 Student-teacher ratios are between 7:1 and 10:1.
 The average high school class size is 13.
 For nine years, the school has been listed as a Top Workplace by the Atlanta Journal-Constitution.

 Multi-Use Trail System

-The city is in the construction phase of a multi-use trail system that will ultimately encircle the city and run directly through Technology Park.
+The city is constructing a multi-use trail system that will ultimately span 12 miles around the city and run directly through Technology Park.
 By linking Technology Park to residential and retail areas through the use of a multi-use trail, there are increased opportunities for walking or bicycling to work.